cometecti/cometecti/README.md

 </br> I'm extremely awkward when it comes to talking to people, so apologies if I come off weird.
 </br>I'm usually offtab, but whisper me and I'll probably come back!
 </br>I am professionally diagnosed with Autism and ADHD, please be patient with me.
-</br> My grammar is all over the place, but for the sake of legibility, my README is typed up properly.

 <img src="https://files.catbox.moe/ua7vww.png" height="350"/>